Thug: WHAT ARE YOU?!

-- In the fight at the cathedral, Batman apparently has a gadget that was designed for the sole-purpose of crushing an opponent's nuts.
-And he does that to one of the Joker's mooks.
+- In the fight at the cathedral, Batman apparently has a gadget that is designed for the sole purpose of crushing an opponent's nuts, which he does to one of the Joker's mooks.

-- The previously mentioned five foot revolver probably counts too, not least of which for the barrel's apparent collapsibility.
+- The previously mentioned five foot revolver probably counts too, especially for the barrel's apparent collapsibility.

 - In Love with Your Carnage: The Joker, as usual.
-Batman's method of dispatching his mooks earns him a Where Does He Get All Those Wonderful Toys?, and of Vicki's portfolio, her grisly photos from the Corto Maltese earns his praise.
+Batman's method of dispatching his mooks earns him a verbatim Where Does He Get All Those Wonderful Toys?, and Vicki's portfolio with her grisly photos from the Corto Maltese earns his praise.

 - Instant Armor: A push of a button (or a voice command) on the Batmobile covers it in armor.